Scones are a slightly sweet biscuit, perfect for sharing and always great with a warm cup of tea or coffee!

 - 16 whole pecans for decorating the top of each scone

 Preheat oven to 400 degrees.

-1. In a small skillet melt 1/2 cup butter (1 stick) over medium heat, do not stir allow butter to melt completely and when butter starts to turn a golden brown add chopped pecans and stir around for 1 minute.
-Remove from heat, and let cool.
+- In a small skillet melt 1/2 cup butter (1 stick) over medium heat, do not stir, allow butter to melt completely and when butter starts to turn a golden brown add chopped pecans and stir around for 1 minute.
+Remove from heat and let cool.

-2. Whisk together milk, egg, and vanilla, set aside.
+- Whisk together milk, egg and vanilla, in a small bowl.
+Set aside.

-3. Combine dry ingredients in a large bowl.
-Cut the remaining 1/2 cup cold butter into small squares, add to dry ingredients, and cut in with a pastry cutter (or forks work too) until mixture is a fine crumble about like dry oatmeal.
+- Combine dry ingredients in a large bowl.
+Cut the remaining 1/2 cup butter into small cubes add to dry ingredients and cut in with a pastry cutter (or forks work too) until mixture is a fine crumble about like dry oatmeal.

-- Add in cooled butter and pecan mixture to dry ingredients and stir to combine.
+- Add in cooled butter and pecan mixture into dry ingredients, combine.

-6. Split dough in half and place on a floured surface, and creating two rounds about 1 inch thick and 8-10 inches in diameter.
-Place dough on a parchment lined baking sheet and place in freezer for 10 minutes.
+- Split dough in two, create two rounds about 1 1/2 inches thick and 8 inches in diameter.
+Place dough rounds on a parchment lined baking sheet and put in freezer for 15 minutes.

-7. Remove from freezer and cut each disk like a pie, 8 pieces each, top each scone with a whole pecan, push in slightly to the dough.
+- Remove from freezer, and cut each round into 8 pie pieces.
+Decorate the top of each scone with a whole pecan, push in slightly to the dough.
 Place baking sheet in preheated 400 degree oven for 25 minutes.
 Remove and allow to cool slightly before eating.

 - Do not skip freezer step this helps tremendously with the texture of the scone.
-Also store any leftovers in an airtight container.

 If you like scones you should give this scone pinterest board a peeksy!